soatok/mastodon-e2ee-specification/README.md

 achieve message franking.
 This was also implemented entirely in Ruby, which means that the Mastodon server administrator could read everything... thereby failing to achieve the _end-to-end_ part of end-to-end encryption.

+> **Rough Draft Notice:**
+>
+> This Git repository contains the outline for my proposal for solving this privacy issue for Mastodon.
+Many of the
+> deliverables may need to be implemented as an ActivityPub extension (or even as an update to the protocol itself).
+>
+> However, that doesn't really change how the cryptography looks, so we're not concerned with which layer
+> this gets implemented into right now.
+We'll cross that bridge once we have the cryptography figured out.

 ## Executive Summary

 We propose an architecture that's predicated on key material never being revealed to the server.
 To this end, we begin